dominikwerder/daqbuffer/apidoc/src/events.md

 - `channelName`: the name of the channel.
 - `begDate`: start of the time range, inclusive.
 In ISO format e.g. `2024-02-15T12:41:00Z`.
 - `endDate`: end of the time range, exclusive.
+- `oneBeforeRange`: if set to `true` the reponse will in addition also contain the most recent event before the given range.
-- `allowLargeResult=true` indicates that the client is prepared to accept also larger responses compared to what might be suitable for a typical browser.
+- `allowLargeResult=true` **DEPRECATED**. indicates that the client is prepared to accept also larger responses compared to what might be suitable for a typical browser.
+Please download large result sets as framed json or framed cbor streams, see below.

 By default, events are returned as a json object.